 When we were pregnant with Layla we didn’t find out if she was a boy or a girl as just with our two other children we liked the element of surprise.
-This did however mean that when we decorated her nursery we had to opt for neutral colours and so we chose grey and orange, or grey and fox print wall paper anyway.
+This did however mean that when we decorated her nursery we had to opt for neutral colours and so we chose grey and orange, or grey and fox print wallpaper anyway.
 We already had the wooden wardrobe and chest of draws from when it was Connor’s nursery but we needed a new cot to match as our last one didn’t stand the test of time.
 So when Mokee asked us if there was anything we needed for the nursery I immediately checked out their range of cots and cot beds and fell in love with the Mokee Schpinkle Midi cot bed with under cot drawer in the squirrel grey.
 Below you can find all the information you need to know as well as read our Mokee cot bed review.

-When our cot bed first arrived I was a little nervous about the colour and wondered whether a grey cot up against grey paint and grey wallpaper would be over kill but thankfully it looked fantastic, especially with the wooden legs that broke the colour block up and tied it in with our existing furniture.
+When our Mokee cot bed first arrived I was a little nervous about the colour and wondered whether a grey cot up against grey paint and grey wallpaper would be over kill but thankfully it looked fantastic, especially with the wooden legs that broke the colour block up and tied it in with our existing furniture.
 The colour was true to the online pictures and was, lucky, just what I was hoping for.

-It is worth noting that, like most cot beds, the Mokee cot bed is self assembly and although it does come with instructions I will be honest some bits were a bit unclear and it took my husband a couple of hours to build it but he manged it on his own and said once he had figured out what he was doing it was straight forward enough with out the instructions and would recommend you ignore the instructions and either google a you tube video or just use your common sense.
+Like most cot beds, the Mokee cot bed is self assembly and although it does come with instructions I will be honest and say that some bits were a bit unclear and it took my husband a good couple of hours to build it.
+However, he manged it on his own and said once he had figured out what he was doing it was straight forward enough with out the instructions and would recommend you ignore the instructions and either google a you tube video or just use your common sense.

 At two months old Layla hasn’t yet spent the night in her nursery, however she has spent time in her cot, both chilling out whilst I’ve been in the room with her and for a couple of naps during the day, although I must admit she still looks tiny in it.

-I am absolutely over the moon with our Mokee cot bed and think it looks so lovely in Layla’s nursery and if you are looking for a cot bed I can highly recommend this one, along with the other Mokee products we have tried and tested too.
+I am absolutely over the moon with our Mokee cot bed and think it looks so lovely in Layla’s nursery and highly recommend the Mokee cot bed to anyone that is in the market for one, along with the other Mokee products we have tried and tested too.
 If you are looking for nursery furniture but don’t want a cot bed then check out these 5 reasons why you should consider buying a Mokee Cot instead.

 (We were sent the Mokee cot bed in exchange for an honest review)